mahgoyal/RedshiftDummyTable/README.md

 # RedshiftDummyTable
-This script is useful if you are beginner in Redshift and want to create a large dummy table (test_table) with huge data set.
+This script is useful for Redshift beginner who is l and want to create a large dummy table (test_table) with huge data set.
 Below set of queries will dynamically create a table with ~268 Million to billions of rows without loading data into the Redshift from s3.

 1) Create table twofivesix which will act as base table for populating data on the  test_table.